Ways to seek healthcare during Coronavirus:

 Collecting Repeat Prescription Requests

-- If you do not have a nominated pharmacy and the prescription has already been issued, you can collect from the surgery from our 'Prescription Collection' window by the surgery front door; please press the doorbell if there is no one at the window.
+If you do not have a nominated pharmacy and the prescription has already been issued, you can collect from the surgery from our 'Prescription Collection' window by the surgery front door; please press the intercom if there is no one at the window.

 Sick note requests